not-AdityaRawat/IP-Survivor-s-Kit-3.0/README.md

 ---

 ### Author
-Designed and developed by [Your Name].
+Designed and developed by Aditya Rawat.